mcheo/learning-nap/README.md

 ```
 NGINX NAP policy is a declarative policy, you may combine multiple controls into a single policy json file.

-Here are some tips on how to test the policy:
+Here are some tips on how to test the policy.
+You may also check the Kibana dashboard for the outcome.

 http://localhost:8000 (protected with NAP) http://localhost:8001 (unprotected), you may compare the outcome of with/without NAP policy.